Stoelting

 | Stoelting Model #22600 |

-as standard today --modular construction, friction chart drive, simplified inking systems and rugged, yet sensitive recording
+regarded as standard today --modular construction, friction chart drive, simplified inking systems and rugged, yet sensitive

 |